 - fruit instead of candy

 Also, overcooking meat produces carcinogens, so be careful not to overcook your meat.

 Prostate cancer patients who smoke are more likely to have a recurrence of the disease.
 Smokers also have a higher risk of dying from prostate cancer.

 It's not too late to quit.
-When compared with current smokers, prostate cancer patients who quit smoking for more than 10 years had the same mortality risk as those who never smoked.
+When compared with current smokers, prostate cancer patients who for more than 10 years had the same mortality risk as those who never smoked.

 Fish and omega-3